gitlabhq/gitlabhq/doc/user/project/issue_board.md

    and gets automatically closed.

 For instance you can create a list based on the label of 'Frontend' and one for 'Backend'.
-A designer can start working on an issue by dragging adding it to the 'Frontend' list.
+A designer can start working on an issue by adding it to the 'Frontend' list.
 That way, everyone knows that this issue is now being worked on by the designers.
 Then, once they're done, all they have to do is drag it over to the next list, 'Backend', where a backend developer can